Smith-tech-247/Countries/README.md

 Run the test cases using: ./gradlew ./gradlew CountryDataLayoutKtTest.kt

-note: Your terminal must be on java 11
+Note: your terminal must be on java 11